exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 - If the node's height has not changed since the timeout was set, then send out a `Status` message to all validators.
 - Add a timeout for the next `Status` send.

+## Properties of the Consensus Algorithm

+!!! note
+    Formal proof of the following properties is coming in a separate white paper.

+- **Safety**
+  If some non-Byzantine node adds a block to the blockchain, then no other node can add another block, confirmed with +2/3 `Precommit` messages, to the blockchain at the same height.

+- **Liveness**
+  There necessarily will come a point in the system when the node adds the block to the blockchain.

+- **Weak form of chain quality**
+  1 block out of F+1 (where F is one third of the validators) committed blocks is guaranteed to be proposed by non-Byzantine validators.

 [wiki_bft]: https://en.wikipedia.org/wiki/Byzantine_fault_tolerance
 [partial_ordering]: https://en.wikipedia.org/wiki/Partially_ordered_set#Formal_definition